 Your new upper extremity prosthesis was custom designed for maximum functionality while also providing comfort and durability.
 People are often so excited about their new prosthesis that they immediately want to start wearing it all day long.
-Keep in mind that it takes a little time for your residual limb and the rest of your body to adjust to wearing a prosthesis.
+Keep in mind that it takes a little time for your residual limb, your skin and the rest of your body to adjust to wearing a prosthesis — even when your device has an ultra-comfortable silicone socket.
 For best results follow the schedule that is outlined below.
 At the end of each wearing period, check your skin for redness or irritation.
 If areas of irritation do not disappear within 20 minutes, reduce your wearing time and schedule an appointment with your prosthetist.

 *On day seven you can start to wear your prosthesis continuously as long as your skin has tolerated the daily increase in wearing time.

 Be sure to take care of your residual limb every day, clean your prosthetic device each day, and know all of the do’s and don’ts of prosthesis care both as you start with your wear schedule, and continue that care throughout the use of your device.

 It is also understandable that you may not stick to the above wear schedule exactly.
 Sometimes you might get home from a long day of work and you’re supposed to put your arm on for another say, two hours that evening.
 But maybe your heart just isn’t in it — all you want to do is lie down and watch some TV.
 In that case, just extend your initial wear schedule a little longer — so repeat the day that you just did so that, eventually, your “day seven” looks like your “day six.”
 The point of the wear schedule is to ease you into wearing your device, so as long as you are tempering your excitement to wear your device all the time, you should be okay.